Teen activist Greta Thunberg sails across Atlantic to go to climate meeting

 Published Wednesday, August 28, 2019 9:25AM EDT

-NEW YORK -- Swedish teen climate activist Greta Thunberg arrived in New York City to chants and cheers Wednesday following a trans-Atlantic trip on a sailboat to attend a global warming conference.
+NEW YORK -- Swedish teen climate activist Greta Thunberg arrived in New York City to chants and cheers Wednesday after a trans-Atlantic trip on a sailboat to attend a global warming conference.

 "All of this is very overwhelming," she said of the reception, looking slightly embarrassed.